cqframework/mct-ig/input/pagecontent/technical-requirements.md

 ##### Prototype

-The prototype implementation of the Measure Calculation Tool focuses on making use of existing open source FHIR and CQL-based measure calculation capabilities to support a streamlined, out-of-the-box experience for provider implementers reporting FHIR and CQL-based quality measures.
+The prototype implementation of the MCT focuses on making use of existing open source FHIR and CQL-based measure calculation capabilities to support a streamlined, out-of-the-box experience for provider implementers reporting FHIR and CQL-based quality measures.

 ###### CQL Components

-The measure calculation tool makes use of the following open source FHIR and CQL components:
+The MCT makes use of the following open source FHIR and CQL components:

 1. [CQL-to-ELM Translator](https://github.com/cqframework/clinical_quality_language): This component supports validation of CQL libraries as well as translation of CQL libraries to the equivalent Expression Logical Model (ELM) representation focused on machine implementation.
 The prototype will make use of at least the 2.6.0 release of the translator to ensure support for QICore versions 4.1.1 and above.